Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

 ---

-## Contribute to the material
+## Contribute to the Material

 - You, no joke :see_no_evil:
 - Typos, broken links, ...
 - Additional material
-- By definition, we study quickly developing technology ... help us staying up to date
+- By definition, we study quickly evolving technology ... help us staying up to date
 - We do the course for the first time ... there will still be flaws
 - Contribute by opening PRs (we'll obviously acknowledge contributions)
+- Click `edit me` on website
 - For large parts (new tool, new chapter, ...), discuss in issue first
 - See also [`CONTRIBUTING.md`](TODO)